 Simplified menus help control costs

 One way restaurant owners have been coping with higher costs, staffing crunches, and supply chain issues is by paring down their offerings.
 West Coast burger joint In-N-Out is the blueprint here.
-The chain’s tight, no-frills menu is backed up by great food and solid customer service.
+The chain’s tight, no-frills menu is backed by great food and solid customer service.

 In the fine dining space, a shift to simplicity can mean prix fixe menus, a limited ability to accommodate substitutions, and radically shorter menus than we’ve seen in years past.